fc-match

 pattern

 The font pattern to match.
-If omitted, it uses the default font pattern.
+If no pattern is supplied, the default font pattern is used.

 DESCRIPTION